The complete guide to using Facebook Groups to build a thriving online community for your audience and customers, updated for 2018. Enjoy!

 4. Invite your friends and connections to join your group

-Many of your existing friends and online connections will likely be interested in joining your group, but do not add people to your group without asking them first.
+Many of your existing friends and connections will likely be interested in joining your group, but you shouldn’t add them to your group without asking for permission first.
 Most people find it annoying when someone adds them to a Facebook Group without their permission (if they don’t want to be in the group, they’ll have to manually remove themselves from it).
-Instead, send them a private message first to tell them about your group and ask them if they would like to join it.
+Instead, send them a private message first to tell them about your group and ask them to consider joining it.

 5. Let your group members add other people to your group